• Skip to primary navigation

 Find go-to restaurants that work for your family and budget.

-We don’t eat a ton of fast food when we’re home in California; we’re honestly pretty picky about where we go these days.
+We don’t eat a ton of fast food when we’re home in California.
 However, fast food and take-out is almost unavoidable when you’re on the road.
 It’s a good idea to find the chains that work for eating on a budget while traveling.

 You can find typical American chains overseas, such as KFC, McDonald’s, and Burger King.
 We even found Subway and Chipotle in London.
 While we wanted to have a more cultural experience, on both European trips, we indulged a few times at American chains because our options were slim and we’d all had our fill of apples and digestives/toasts.
 Honestly, they weren’t very good, though I do appreciate that a Big Mac tastes the same wherever you go.